 What is Heli-hiking?

 At the end of the hike, you will be extracted by helicopter based on coordinates communicated via satellite phone.
 You will be accompanied by a skilled guide that is familiar with the topography of Denali State Park and has the tools to ensure you hike safely.

 When is the heli-hiking season?

 The heli-hiking season runs late May-Oct and we were the first group for the year in the last week of May.
-Like other adventure activities in Denali State Park and Denali National Park, everything shuts down in the late September and reopens in late May.
+Like other adventure activities in Denali State Park and Denali National Park, everything shuts down in late September and reopens in late May.

 How long and far will I hike?

 How far you hike depends on your ability; the normal is 8-10 miles within that 5-hour time frame.
 Some groups have done less but I highly recommend being prepared for 10 miles.

 What fitness ability do I need to heli-hike in Alaska?

 This adventure requires you to be in fit shape.
 Not super muscle man shape but fit hiking shape.
-You will be hiking on loose, rocky, ice covered terrain.
+You will be hiking on loose, rocky, ice-covered terrain.
 You should be comfortable traversing varying ground conditions and able to walk at a steady pace for several miles carrying a day bag.

-What was the helicopter like?
+What was the helicopter-like?

 The helicopter was a nice clean piece of machinery and looked almost new.
 There was plenty of room for us to move around and snap photos and videos while in the air.
 The windows were clean and without markings.

 Denali State Park scenic flight by helicopter or airplane?

 We have taken scenic flights all around the world.
 We feel a scenic flight in a helicopter is 100 times better than in a small airplane.
-Helicopters seem to have a smother flight and they can maneuver into more difficult positions, meaning you have the opportunity for more unique photography shots.
+Helicopters seem to have a smoother flight and they can maneuver into more difficult positions, meaning you have the opportunity for more unique photography shots.
 If your options are an airplane or a helicopter for a scenic flight pick a helicopter.
 You will not be disappointed.

 What is the guide like?

 The guide is 100% experienced and cares about your well being.
 His goal is to guide you through this amazing experience.
-Be prepared to be educated while on this hike, the guide will do his best to inform you on everything but he can’t answer questions that are not asked so free to ask away.
+Be prepared to be educated while on this hike, the guide will do his best to inform you about everything but he can’t answer questions that are not asked so free to ask away.

 Should I book this in advance?

 As soon as you know your dates, we recommend booking to avoid disappointment.
 Since this is a small group adventure they also have a tendency to fill up quickly.
-Most group sizes are no more than five, however they do have two other helicopters if you are a larger group.
+Most group sizes are no more than five, however, they do have two other helicopters if you are a larger group.

 Where to stay near Denali National Park?

-We love great adventures and love to have a little of luxury after those great adventures.
+We love great adventures and love to have a little luxury after those great adventures.
 We stayed at the Grande Denali Lodge where we enjoyed not only a bit of luxury but also some more amazing views overlooking Denali State Park.

 What to Pack and How to Dress for your Heli-Hike